Unification of integrability in supersymmetric gauge theories: -deformation of B-twisted gauge theories Ω-deformation of B-twisted gauge theories

 \subsection{Localization on a disk}

 As we have just seen, an $\Omega$-deformation can be applied to a B-twisted gauge theory whenever the spacetime $D$ has an isometry.
 A basic example is when $D$ is a disk of finite radius, equipped with a rotation invariant metric, and $V$ is a generator of rotations.
-We now show that for a suitable boundary condition, the quasi-topological sector of the $\Omega$-deformed theory is in this case equivalent to a zero-dimensional theory, whose domain of integration is specified by the boundary condition.
+We now show that for a suitable boundary condition, the quasi-topological sector of the $\Omega$-deformed theory is in this case equivalent to a zero-dimensional theory, whose path integral is performed over a domain specified by the boundary condition.

 To be concrete, we endow $D$ with the metric of a hemisphere of unit area.
 In terms of polar coordinates $(r,\theta)$, the metric takes the form

 and we have

 for some $\epsilon \in \C$.
 We use hatted indices $(\rh, \thetah)$ to denote components of tensors with respect to the orthonormal vectors $\del_\thetah = \sqrt{g^{\theta\theta}} \, \del_\theta$, $\del_\rh = \sqrt{g^{rr}} \, \del_r$ and their duals $\rmd\thetah = \sqrt{g_{\theta\theta}} \, \rmd\theta$, $\rmd\rh = \sqrt{g_{rr}} \, \rmd\rh$.
 For example, $V^\thetah = \sqrt{g_{\theta\theta}} \, V^\theta$ and $|V^\thetah|$ equals the norm $\|V\|$ of $V$.